DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/README.md

 The env strategy is a random example!!
 I do not know how it will perform.

 ![CGWins](https://user-images.githubusercontent.com/99803952/154414793-aa82b0e0-6654-4dd1-9b51-c9943992498a.PNG)
 Initial release of prediction bot!
-If you have any issues reach out via telegram if readme doesn't cover your question!
 ![predbottest](https://user-images.githubusercontent.com/99803952/154322810-cee7e6cb-8ddd-486d-b81d-17c3e9ffeca8.PNG)